MarkMinia/Project5/README.md

 - ##### Butterfly graph to compare population by gender
 - ##### Bar graph to compare population by race
 - ##### Bubble graph to depic where majority of consumer spending is going

+##### Using the island chain as the main filter involved making sure all tables had a common key, which would be the assigned county.
+Probably the most difficult elemtents were the summary tiles and butterfly graph because there were multiple modifications needed to get it visually the way I wanted it.